Jarvis402/Jarvis402/docs/api-reference/chat.md

     messages: [
       {
         role: 'user',
-        content: 'What are the top trending memecoins?'
+        content: 'What are the top trending memecoins?', },
-      }
-    ]
+    ],
   }),
 });